FAW Group: FAW Car Co Ltd

 Created in 1997 from the merger of Changchun Gear Factory, the FAW No. 2 Engine Factory, the FAW No. 2 Car Factory, and the former FAW No. 1 Car Factory, this publicly listed subsidiary produces cars, transmissions, and engines.
 It has a production base in western Changchun, Jilin province.

 FAW Bus and Coach

 Founded in 1959, it produces buses sold under the Taihu brand.

 FAW Hongta Yunnan Automobile Co Ltd

-Created in 1997 when FAW purchased a controlling interest in Hongta Yunnan Automobile Co Ltd, this subsidiary company, as of 2003, produces 1/2-3 ton pickups and light trucks as well as license-built Daihatsu models.
+Created in 1997 when FAW purchased a controlling interest in Hongta Yunnan Automobile Co Ltd, this subsidiary company, as of 2003, produces 1/2-3 ton pickups, light trucks, and license-built Daihatsu models.
 This factory was included in the FAW-GM Light Duty Commercial Vehicle joint venture.